brotkrueml/schema/Documentation/Editor/Index.rst

    If the seo system extension is installed and the checkbox :guilabel:`no_index` is activated, the field is not shown.
 This makes no sense on pages which are ignored by search engines.
+But you can override this behaviour with a
+   :ref:`slot/PSR-14 event <event-de-activate-embedding-of-markup>`.

 .. index:: WebPage types

-Available web page types
+Available Web Page Types
 ========================

 .. _webpage-types-list: